hwxi/hwxi.github.io/ABOUTME/README.md

 Applied Logic.

-Before joining BU in October 2001, I was a tenure-track assistant professor at the Electrical & Computer Engineering and Computer Science at University of Cincinnati (UC).
+Before joining BU in October 2001, I was a tenure-track assistant professor in the Department of Electrical & Computer Engineering and Computer Science (ECECS) at University of Cincinnati (UC).

 Before joining UC in September 1999, I was a post-doctoral researcher at Pacific Software Research Centre (PacSoft) working on Formal